msample/envoy-filter-example/inject.rst

       "upstream_inject_headers": [],
       "upstream_inject_any": (boolean),
       "upstream_remove_headers": [],
+      "downstream_inject_headers": [],
+      "downstream_inject_any": (boolean),
+      "downstream_remove_headers": [],
       "cluster_name": "...",
       "timeout_ms": (int)
     }
   }

-antitrigger_headers
-  *(optional, array)* header name strings where any of which present in a request will disable injection.
-For example, if antitriggers has "x-skip-injecton" and the request has that header with any non-empty value, the injection filter will not attempt to inject any headers.
+antitrigger_headers // TODO change this to allow value & regexp too *(optional, array)* header name strings where any of which present in a request will disable injection.
+For example, if antitriggers has "x-skip-injecton" and the request has that header, the injection filter will not do anything to that request or its response, nor will a request be sent to the injector service.

-trigger_headers
-  *(sometimes required, array)* header name strings, where any of which present in a request will cause injection to be attempted unless an antitrigger is present.
-These headers names also support "cookie.(cookie-name)" syntax so you can trigger on the presence of a specific cookie.
+trigger_headers // TODO change this to allow value & regexp too *(sometimes required, array)* header name strings, where any of which present in a request will cause injection to be attempted unless an antitrigger is present.
+These header names also support "cookie.(cookie-name)" syntax so you can trigger on the presence of a specific cookie.
 For example, "cookie.session" will trigger injection if a cookie named "session" (case sensitive) is present in